 where the supremum is taken over all cubes $I$ with the edges parallel to the coordinate.
-They gave a systemic research on $Q_{\alpha}(\mathbb{R}^{n})$ and list Fefferman-Stein decomposition of $Q_{\alpha}(\mathbb{R}^{n})$ as one of several open problems. \begin{problem} (\cite{EJPX}, Problem 8.3) For $n\geq 2$ and $\alpha\in(0,1)$.
-Give a Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$. \end{problem} In this paper, we give an affirmative answer to this open problem.
+They studied $Q_{\alpha}(\mathbb{R}^{n})$ systemically and list Fefferman-Stein decomposition of $Q_{\alpha}(\mathbb{R}^{n})$ as one of the open problems. \begin{problem} (\cite{EJPX}, Problem 8.3) For $n\geq 2$ and $\alpha\in(0,1)$.
+Give a Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$. \end{problem} In this paper, we will give an affirmative answer to this open problem.
 Generally speaking, there are two methods to obtain the Fefferman-Stein decomposition of $BMO(\mathbb{R}^{n})$.
 In \cite{FS}, C. Fefferman and E. M. Stein split $BMO$ functions by an extension theorem, i.e., the Hahn-Banach theorem in functional analysis.
 In \cite{U}, A. Uchiyama gave a constructive proof of Theorem \ref{th1}.
 In this paper, using wavelets, we study the micro-local structure of $P^{\alpha}(\mathbb{R}^{n})$, the predual of $Q_{\alpha}(\mathbb{R}^{n})$.
 By this way, we obtain a Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$.

 For the Fefferman-Stein decomposition of $Q_{\alpha}(\mathbb{R}^{n})$, the difficulties exist in two aspects.

 (1) For a function $f$ in $P^{\alpha}(\mathbb{R}^{n}), 0<\alpha<\frac{n}{2}$, the higher frequency party and the lower frequency party make different contributions to the norm $\|f\|_{P^{\alpha}}$.
 That is to say, $P^{\alpha}(\mathbb{R}^{n})$ have special micro-local structure.